 Figure 17.1.
-Observed catches of Atka mackerel in the 2010 and 2011 fisheries, summed by 20 km cells.
+Observed catches of Atka mackerel in the 2014 and 2015 fisheries, summed by 20 km2 cells.
 Open circles represent catches greater than 1 t; closed circles represent catches less than 1 t.
 Hashed circular areas represent no trawl zones.

 Figure 17.2.
-Fishery length frequency distributions of Atka mackerel from the Shumagin (610) and Chirikof (620) areas from 2009, 2010, and preliminary 2011 data.
+Age frequency distribution of Atka mackerel from the 2013 Gulf of Alaska fisheries.
+A total of 144 otoliths were collected and aged from the Shumagin (610) and Chirikof (620) areas.

 Figure 17.3.
-Atka mackerel bottom trawl survey CPUE by station, 2007, 2009, and 2011.
+Atka mackerel bottom trawl survey CPUE by station, 2011, 2013, and 2015.
 Circles represent tows where Atka mackerel were absent, height of bars is proportional to CPUE by weight.

 Figure 17.4.
-Atka mackerel length frequency distributions from the 2007, 2009, and 2011 Gulf of Alaska bottom trawl surveys.
+Atka mackerel length frequency distributions from the 2013 and 2015 Gulf of Alaska bottom trawl surveys.

-Figure 17.5 Atka mackerel age frequency distribution from the 2009 Gulf of Alaska bottom trawl survey.
-A total of 328 otoliths were collected and aged.
+Figure 17.5 Age frequency distribution of Atka mackerel from the 2013 Gulf of Alaska bottom trawl survey.
+A total of 226 otoliths were collected and aged from the Shumagin (610) and Chirikof (620) areas.